tonCodesData/multinational-retail-data-centralisation/README.md

 ## Query the database for getting insights:
 At this point, the database is ready to be queried.
 Here are the queries I performed.

-1. how many stores does the business have and in which countries?
+**1. How many stores does the business have and in which countries?**
 ```
 SELECT country_code, COUNT(country_code) as total_no_stores
 FROM stores